Aliases for PSMB3 Gene

 GeneCards Summary for PSMB3 Gene

-PSMB3 (Proteasome Subunit Beta 3) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include threonine-type endopeptidase activity.
+PSMB3 (Proteasome 20S Subunit Beta 3) is a Protein Coding gene.
+Diseases associated with PSMB3 include Nodular Episcleritis and Cystic Fibrosis.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include threonine-type endopeptidase activity.
+An important paralog of this gene is PSMA1.